(Original Article Published via RawFoodForPets.com)

 - Insuring your dog is never struck or kicked or gets out in a roadway will prevent possible trauma to her kidneys that could lead to renal failure;

 - Limiting the drugs, vaccines and surgical procedures your pet is subjected to throughout her life will reduce the amount of toxins her liver and kidneys must process.
 Kidney failure in elderly dogs is usually the result of worn out organs.
-The less stress on your pet’s kidneys, the longer they’ll do their job effectively;
+The less stress on your pets kidneys, the longer they will do their job effectively;

-- Take note of even small changes in your pet’s behaviour, appetite, thirst and energy level.
-Don’t assume increased thirst and urination is nothing to be concerned about.
-Trust your inner voice if it tells you to make an appointment with your holistic or integrative vet to discuss the state of your dog’s health.
-With any degenerative condition there is opportunity while your pet is in the ‘gray zone’ between health and illness, to slow, halt or even reverse movement toward the black zone and full-blown disease;
+- Take note of even small changes in your pets behaviour, appetite, thirst and energy level.
+Do not assume increased thirst and urination is nothing to be concerned about.
+Trust your inner voice if it tells you to make an appointment with your holistic or integrative vet to discuss the state of your dogs health.
+With any degenerative condition there is opportunity while your pet is in the gray zone between health and illness, to slow, halt or even reverse movement toward the black zone and full-blown disease;

 Can we use Supplements to Help Manage Kidney Disease in Dogs?